ibm-cloud-docs/discovery-data/sources.md

 When you configure a data source for any project type, you have the option to **Apply FAQ extraction**.
 This beta feature detects question-and-answer pairs in your documents and automatically extracts the pairs.
 Your application can use the extracted pairs to provide more precise query results.

 Only apply FAQ extraction to a data source with documents that contain frequently asked questions that follow a consistent style.
 For example, ensure that the questions in the FAQ end with a question mark.
-The answer must be grouped together clearly with the question that it answers.
+The answer must be grouped with the question that it answers.

 To turn on FAQ extraction for your data source, expand the **Syncing FAQ Content?** section and select **Apply FAQ extraction**.

 Each question-and-answer pair in an FAQ document is split into a separate document.
-The question is stored in a title field and the answer is stored as a text field.
-A document with 100 question-and-answer pairs will be split into 100 documents.
-If no question-and-answer pairs are detected in a document, the document is processed normally.
-There is a limit of 10,000 pairs for each document.
-After the limit is reached, the remaining pairs are stored in a single document.
+The question is stored in a `title` field and the answer is stored as a `text` field.
+A document with 100 question-and-answer pairs is split into 100 documents.
+If no question-and-answer pairs are detected in a document, only one document is added to the collection.
+There is a limit of 10,000 pairs per document.
+After the limit is reached, any remaining pairs that are found are stored in a single document.
 You can monitor the document count on the **Activity** tab of the **Manage collections** page.

-You can turn off FAQ extraction on the **Processings settings** tab of the **Manage collections** page.
-Reprocess the collection by clicking the **Apply changes and reprocess** button.
+To turn off FAQ extraction, go to the **Processings settings** tab of the **Manage collections** page.
+After disabling FAQ extraction, reprocess the collection by clicking the **Apply changes and reprocess** button.

 If you apply FAQ extraction to a collection, you cannot use the [Smart Document Understanding](/docs/discovery-data?topic=discovery-data-configuring-fields) tool later to annotate fields.
 {: note}